 The 1977 Topps Cubs team card brought more disembodied noggins, but with a twist: instead of just plopping the heads on a white background, Topps enclosed each head in bluish-white circle and then plopped that whole thing on a slightly less white, more brown background.

-And, Rick Reuschel‘s black-rim spectacles are featured prominently.
+And, Paul Reuschel‘s black-rim spectacles are featured prominently.